tobyhodges/fair-research-software/episodes/06-code-readability.md

 specialtax = 1.01  # Special sales tax rate is 1% through Jan.
 1
 ```

-In this case, it might not be immediately obvious what each variable represents, so the comments offer helpful, real-world context.
+In this case, it might not be immediately obvious what each variable represents, so the comments offer helpful,
+real-world context.
 The date in the comment also indicates when the code might need to be updated.

 ::: challenge

-### Add inline comments our script
+### Add inline comments to our script

 a.
 Examine `eva_data_analysis.py`.
 Add as many inline comments as you think is required to help yourself and others understand what that code is doing.